 The Program also provides a number of client driven and community based services.
 Community Wellness Workers can help clients by:

-In addition to the Community Wellness Worker Program the MNO is also pleased to offer the Community Development Support Worker Program provides community based services like workshops, presentations, and team building activities focused on developing and enhancing skills and capacity of front line workers.
-The training ranges from how to work with computer programs and spreadsheets to how to update policy and procedure manuals.
+In addition to the Community Wellness Worker Program the MNO is also pleased to offer the Community Development Support Worker Program which provides community based services like workshops, presentations, and team building activities focused on developing and enhancing skills and capacity of front line workers.
+Training ranges from how to work with computer programs and spreadsheets to how to update policy and procedure manuals.
 The importance of effective communication internally and externally is underscored with training in how to prepare effective presentations which incorporate Métis cultural teachings.
 Providing this training at the community level helps ensure that our program goals are realized.

 CONTACT: To access the Community Wellness Worker Program, the Community Development Support Worker Program, volunteer, or if you’d like to know more information please contact the MNO’s Program and Services Manager Amanda Desbiens by email at email@example.com or by phone at 705 – 474 - 2767 Ext.
 307.

 Updated: July 17, 2020